doncandela/mgah/mgah.md

 The version of PyTorch installed as above seems capable of working with the least capable GPUs on Unity ([compute capability 5.2](#pick-gpu)) as shown above.
 Earlier, when I installed PyTorch as shown on a Princeton page, that version of PyTorch required a compute capability of 7.5 or above.
 Unity jobs can be restricted to nodes with GPUs meeting such a requirement by supplying the constraint `-C sm_75` to `salloc` or as an `#SBATCH` line.

-If it is desired to use  **PyTorch on Unity in a Jupyter Notebook** launched via n [Unity OnDemand](https://ood.unity.rc.umass.edu/pun/sys/dashboard), then **ipykernel** should be installed in the Conda environment and the `ipykernel install` command should be used to make the environment available in JNs as explained [here](#unity-interactive):
+If it is desired to use  **PyTorch on Unity in a Jupyter Notebook** launched via n [Unity OnDemand](https://ood.unity.rc.umass.edu/pun/sys/dashboard), then **ipykernel** should be installed in the Conda environment `pyt` and the `ipykernel install` command should be used to make the environment available in JNs as explained [here](#unity-interactive):

 ```
 (pyt)$ conda install ipykernel
 (pyt)$ python -m ipykernel install --user --name pyt --display-name="PyTorch (pyt)"
 ```

 #### A Conda environment with CuPy<a id="conda-gpu-unity"></a>